jshmattos/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * How to use request and fetch API
 * How to read and write a file using fs module

+## Requirements

+- All files are created and executed on Ubuntu 14.04 LTS using Nodejs (version 10)
+- All Javascript code is linted with semistandard

 ### [0.
 Readme](./0-readme.js)
   * Write a script that reads and prints the content of a file.
   * The first argument is the file path